ZoetropeLabs/zoetrope.io/_careers/software-engineer.md

 date: 2016-03-20 12:56:00 Z
 ---

-## Who is Zoetrope?
-Zoetrope is a young and fast growing technology consultancy focusing on IoT, based in Bristol.
-We pride ourselves on being the whole package - from transistor, to 3D print, to server, to web interface.
-We work on projects both with multinationals and startups as the virtual technology team, helping to drive the specification, prototyping and implementation of the client’s project.
-We’ve grown quickly over the last year and are looking for more people to join as the 6th and 7th employees.

-No two projects are ever the same and you’ll get to work with a wide variety of amazing companies.

-We maintain a technology blog here: https://zoetrope.io/tech-blog.
-We’d love to know what you think.

-## Who Zoetrope is looking for:
 We’re looking for a multi-talented software engineer to join our Bristol team.
 This opening represents an opportunity to work in a fast paced startup where there will be many opportunities to learn and grow with us.

 Zoetrope works largely in Python 3 for server side and embedded prototyping, ReactJS for any front end interfaces and C/C++ for embedded.
 An ideal candidate will be at competent with developing RESTful API’s, backends and occasionally even some front end work.
 We use gitlab, CI and CD for our projects.